ggirelli/iFISH-probe-design/docs/scripts.md

 For security reasons, if the specified `outputDirectory ` already exists, the script triggers an `AssertError`.
 To force this through, use the `-f` option.
 But keep in mind that this will overwrite the specified `outputDirectory`, deleting its whole content.

+Note also that, by default, if the number of oligos in the specified region of interest is lower than the number requested via `--n-oligo`, the largest probe possible is generated.
+If a smaller probe would not be useful, use `--exact-n-oligo` to stop the execution earlier.

-## `ifpd_query_set`
+## `ifpd query set`

 This script queries a database to design a spotting iFISH probe, using the algorithm explained in [the corresponding page]({{ site.baseurl }}/algorithms#spotting-probe-design).

 The minimum input comprises (in order):

-1. `region`: the genomic region of interest, in the following format: `chrN:XXX,YYY`.
-Also, a chromosome-spotting probe can be designed by specifying a region as `chrN`.
-2. `nProbes`: the number of desired probes for the spotting design.
-3. `database`: the path to the database folder.
+1. `database`: the path to the database folder.
+2. `chrom`: the chromosome (or database feature) to be queried.
 4. `outputDirectory`: the path to the query output folder.
+3. `nProbes`: the number of desired probes for the spotting design.

 Some optional parameters, used as detailed in the algorithms page, are also available.

+* The extremes of the region of interest (via `--region start end`).
+If skipped, or if `start` and `end` coincide, the whole feature is queried.
 * The `--order` option allows to provide the features priority order, by providing a space-separated list of features (at least 2).
 For example: `--order homogeneity size centrality`.
 * The `--filter-thr` option specifies the fraction used to define the range in the filtering step (*F*).
 This should be a fraction (from 0 to 1), and defaults to 0.1.
 * The `--n-oligo` to specify the number of oligos desired in a probe.
 The default is 48.